PieterjanRobbe/GaussianRandomFields.jl/docs/src/tutorial.md

 </p>
 ```

-We offer support for stationary separable random fields and stationary non-separable isotropic and anisotropic random fiels.
+We offer support for stationary separable random fields and stationary non-separable isotropic and anisotropic random fields.
 This includes isotropic random fields with commonly used covariance functions, such as the exponential, Matérn, Whittle and Gaussian kernel, and anisotropic random fields, such as the anisotropic exponential kernel and the rotated anisotropic Matérn kernel.
 The Gaussian random fields can be defined on a rectangular structured grid, or on a Finite Element triangular unstructured mesh.

 The basic syntax is as follows.